sebastian-sampayo/Extended-Kalman-Filter-Project-Udacity/README.md

   vx: 0.476754
   vz: 0.804469
   ```

+Here it's a plot of the x and y position measured, estimated and ground truth values

+![Data 2][sample2]

 ## Source files hierarchy and description
 - main.cpp : Main program.
 Reads in measurements and apply Sensor Fusion algorithm.